AdrianPanGithub/HoudiniMassTranslator/README.md

 03. Open `/HoudiniMassTranslator/Example/HoudiniTrafficDemo` in the content of this plug-in, and simulate.

+Also see what can be achieved by Only using your HDAs and these two unreal plugins: [City toolchains](https://youtu.be/5Vp5nAFq1X8?si=IGSDG4cUdsefwn5x)

 # Usage Brief

 Support both input and output of mass ai zone shapes